-If the network configuration is damaged or if the system running SMC IS becomes inaccessible via the network, do the following:
+If the network configuration is damaged or if the system running the Management Center becomes inaccessible via the network, do the following:

 - 1. Log in via the system console as root, such as via IPMI or a monitor/keyboard. - 2.
-Reconfigure the management interface (eth0) by using the following commands, as appropriate for your site: - Static IP address:
+Reconfigure the management interface (such as eth0) by using the following commands, as appropriate for your site: - Static IP address: